Shelby County, Texas: Education

+All of Shelby County is in the service area of Panola College.

 Media

 The Light and Champion, a news and information company, marked its 140th year of operation in 2017.
 It serves Shelby County, as well as Logansport, Louisiana.
 The Light and Champion produces a weekly print edition, a weekly free-distribution print product called The Merchandiser, operates a web site, www.lightandchampion.com, and a Facebook page.
 The Light and Champion is owned by Moser Community Media, based in Brenham, Texas.